econia-labs/inbox/README.md

 This will emit an MQTT event with the topic as your event type for all your contract's events.

+## Terraform

+You can deploy this repo on GCP using Terraform.

+To do so, you first need to create a GCP project and get a credentials file stored at `terraform/creds.json`.

+Then, simply run `terraform apply -var-file variables.tfvars`.

 [emojicoin dot fun]: https://github.com/econia-labs/emojicoin-dot-fun